 This conference is the third in a series focusing on recent archaeological and art historical research on Cyprus from the Hellenistic period onwards.
 It aims at providing a forum for the discussion of the art and archaeology of Cyprus during the Lusignan and Venetian periods.
 Art historians and archaeologists engaged in research on this particular topic, both of the ‘eastern’ and ‘western’ persuasions, are encouraged to contribute by presenting the results of their recent work.
 We invite papers on subjects ranging from archaeological excavation, post-excavation finds analysis and field survey to monumental art (architecture, sculpture, painting), metalwork, ceramics, numismatics and other aspects of the island’s material life in the late medieval period.

 We are planning a three-day event, with individual contributions up to 20 minutes in length.
-The conference will take place in Nicosia in 12-14 December 2014.
 Due to budgetary constraints, the speakers’ travel costs cannot be covered by the conference, but every effort will be made to secure conference rates at hotels near the conference venue.
 There is no registration fee for participation or attendance.